 Conversations could be about mending the world, Quaker values, or general advice.

-5 April 2026 at 11:00 – 12:00 Hammersmith Quaker Meeting for Worship
+3 May 2026 at 11:00 – 12:00 Hammersmith Quaker Meeting for Worship

 Venue: Hammersmith Quaker Meeting House, Bradmore Park Road, London W6 0DT